Comunitea/external_ecommerce_modules/ecommerce_base/README.rst

 Content
 -------
-Some custom features for a basic installation of an e-commerce website.
+Customization for an e-commerce website.

 Features
 --------